 delta events whose relationship to the delta events fired by the orignal

-So if you want to transform the elements a SeqSignal
+So if you want to transform the elements a SeqSignal, you

 on it.// When in.deltas fires an Insert of 3, // the returned SeqSignal's deltas will // fire an Insert of 30, // besides that now and change will // have the behavior inherited from Signal def timesTen(in: SeqSignal[Int]) = in.map { _ map (_ * 10)}